-In the absence of Mrs Branch, a member of the safeguarding team listed above will act as cover.
+Our DSL is Mrs Branch.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+In her absence a member of the safeguarding team listed above will act as cover.

 The DSL will be given the time, funding, training, resources and support to: